-As I cook most every night we rarely eat out.
-When we do, one of our favorite places is Gulfstream in Newport Beach.
-They make fantastic crab cakes.
 While restaurants often use sweet pacific Dungeness crab, at $33-$43 a pound (when you can find it), it’s a little pricey for an every day dinner.
 For this recipe I am using canned crab meat.

 Pasteurized Crab – Affordable Option

-For homemade crab cakes, I use jumbo lump pasteurized crab available in tubs and cans.
-It’s usually around $15-$16 a pound – a lot more affordable than Dungeness.
+For homemade baked crab cakes, I use jumbo lump pasteurized crab available in tubs and cans.
+It’s usually around $15-$16 a pound – a lot more affordable (and available) than Dungeness.
 For far less you can enjoy crab cakes at home whenever the mood strikes.

 A pound of crab will make about 8-9, 2 ½ ounce crab cakes that will serve 2-4 people.
 It will also make about 18 mini-sized cocktail crab cakes for easy entertaining.
 Many recipes use Saltine crackers and I do too, but specifically the non-fat crackers.
 They do not contain any partially hydrogenated oils, a healthier choice.